 Instructions

-- To make macaron shells, line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.
-(TIP 1: For even air circulation, flip the baking sheets upside down.)
+- Preheat the oven to 300°F (150°C).
+Line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.

 - To prepare dry ingredients, sift together almond flour and powdered sugar twice.
-Note: If you have up to 2 tablespoons of chunky dry ingredients left in the sifter, you don't have to replace it.
-Simply discard those chunky bits.
+(Note: If you have up to 2 tablespoons of chunky dry ingredients left in the sifter, you don't have to replace it.
+Simply discard those chunky bits.)

-- To make meringue, in a clean mixing bowl with a whisk attachment, beat the egg whites on medium low speed until foamy.
-(I set it to speed 2 or 4 on my KitchenAid stand mixer.)
+- To make meringue, in a clean mixing bowl with a whisk attachment, combine egg whites, granulated sugar, cream of tartar and salt and beat the mixture on medium speed until soft peaks form.
+(I set it to speed 4 on my KitchenAid stand mixer.
+It takes 30-40 minutes to whip the meringue, but it's well worth it for nice and full shells.)

 - To make batter, sift almond flour mixture into the meringue.
 Using a silicone spatula, fold the dry ingredients into the meringue until fully incorporated.
 Then continue to fold the batter until it’s runny enough to draw a figure eight.
 To test, take a small amount of batter and drop it into the bowl.
 If the small peaks dissolve into the batter on its own in about 10 seconds, the batter is ready.
 If not, fold couple more times and test again.
 Be careful not to over-fold the batter.
 (TIP: Making french macarons is all about the technique.
 This is one of the most crucial step.
 Let me try to describe the folding motion as best as I can: run the spatula clockwise from the bottom, up around the sides and cut the batter in half.
 If you’re beginner macaron-baker, I suggest to count every fold.
 It takes roughly about 50 folds to reach the proper consistency.
 After 50 folds, start testing the batter, and continue testing after every couple folds.)

 - To pipe macaron shells, transfer the batter into a pastry bag, fitted with a round tip.
-(I used this Wilton 2A tip.)
+(I use this Wilton 2A tip.)

 - Hold the pastry bag at straight 90° angle and pipe about 1.5-inch rounds about an inch apart on prepared baking sheets.
 (TIP 2: Download my free macaron template.
 Simply pipe the batter to fill inner circle.)

-- Tap the baking sheets firmly on the counter (or using your hand) a few times to get rid of any air bubbles.
+- Tap the baking sheets firmly on the counter (or slap the bottom of the baking sheet with one of your hands) a few times to get rid of any air bubbles.
 You can also use a toothpick to burst some large air bubbles.
 This step ensures smooth tops.

-- Cool macarons complete and then remove the shells from the parchment paper.
+- Cool the macarons complete and then remove the shells from the baking surface.
 (TIP: Don't remove the shells while warm, you may risk breaking the shells, or the bottom might get stuck to the baking surface.)

-- To assemble macarons, pair the macaron shells by size and arrange them on a wire rack.
+- Pair the macaron shells by size and arrange them on a wire rack.
 Line them up so that bottom shells are upside down.

 - Pipe a dollop of filling on bottom shells.
 Place the top shell over the filling and press lightly so the filling spreads till the edges.

-- Store the filled macarons in an airtight container in the fridge for at least 24 hours to mature, which allows the filling to soften and flavor the shells.
+- Refrigerate the filled macarons in an airtight container for at least 24 hours to mature, which allows the filling to soften and flavor the shells.

 - To serve, bring the macarons out about 30 minutes prior to serving.